sharetribe/sharetribe/README.md

 Remember to follow *all* the steps listed in the [Setting up the development environment](#setting-up-the-development-environment) paragraph before running tests because some tests depend on webpack assets.

-1. Navigate to the root directory of the sharetribe project
+1. Navigate to the root directory of the AVA ONE project

 1. Initialize your test database: